Navigation

 Follow the Rue de Navarre / Rue des Arènes around the elbow curve, and you’ll come to an entrance on your left.
 Go in.Arènes de Lutèce

 Gasp, exclaim, and be moved and surprised.
 Yes, it’s the Arène de Lutèce, a genuine Roman arena, right in the middle of Paris.
 Sit down, unpack your lunch or your pastry or whatever it was you bought, and watch the gentlemen playing boules in the arena.
 See what the kids are up to.
+This thing was built in the first century, and it could seat up to 15,000 people.
 Marvel at how calm and quiet it is here.
 Wonder how in the world they had ship battles in this space, and how much water it took and how they got it in there.
 Realize that you could sit here for a very long time, but then get up and leave, making sure that it doesn’t appear that you’re doing so in a huff.

 You can end here, or, if you like plants, go across the street to the insanely large and beautiful Jardin des Plantes.
 Wander around here for hours until you fear you will never be able to walk again.
 Complain about how much your feet hurt.
 Go back to your hotel and soak them.
 Remember to send Tom an email telling him how great these 2 walks are.